codingjordi/codingjordi/README.md

 </div>

 My name is <a href="https://www.linkedin.com/in/jordi-saperas-castro/">Jordi</a>, and I’m a passionate and dedicated Front-End developer with a focus on React and UX/UI.
-On my daily basis, I make it a priority to practice and sharpen the skills I’ve already acquired in various technologies.
+<br>On my daily basis, I make it a priority to practice and sharpen the skills I’ve already acquired in various technologies.
 My guiding principle is to write clean code that remains both maintainable, scalable and efficient.

 <br>
 JavaScript is, <del>and always will be</del>, my favorite programming language because of its versatility.
 It empowers me to build dynamic and interactive user interfaces, as well as backend services, all with one powerful language.
 I call it "the 3-in-1" for developers 🏆